NeXt-Warning-System/documentation/xws-contact-api/design/api.md

 -> contactid - a randomly assigned unique id.
 If contact removed and then re-added, new contactid generated
 -> contact - the email address, telephone number or http endpoint used to receive a Message
--> contactchannel - the channel types for the Contact.
-Contact can have multiple contactChannels such as text and telephone.
-Contact cannot have null
+-> contactchannel - contact can have multiple contactchannels such as text and telephone.
+Contact cannot be null
   -> email
   -> text
   -> telephone